csotello/CuteDogStash/README.md

 ##### by Carlos Sotello

 ## CuteDogStash
-CuteDogStash is an open source single-page application for storing posts of dogs.
+CuteDogStash is an open source single-page application for storing photos of dogs.
 Using [Yew](https://github.com/yewstack/yew) and [Trunk](https://github.com/thedodd/trunk), rust code will be bundled into HTML, JavaScript, and WebAssembly to run in browsers.
+Ideally this is a good first step toward providing a family centered site which can be used on a shared computer.

 Users will be able to post pictures and descriptions which will persist through local storage.
+The sites main page displays all of the stored posts with links to create an account and sign in.
+Once users have an account additional links will display allowing them to create posts, view posts by account, and update their account info.
+When logged in posts by the user's account will also display edit and delete buttons which will update or remove the post from the database and update local storage.

 ## Setup
 First, ensure [Rust](https://www.rust-lang.org/tools/install) is installed.